Rules and Code of Conduct

 - 5 minutes full court warm-up – serving team

-There will be a spoken prayer at center court before both the JV and Varsity matches led by the home team.
+The Diocesan Sportsmanship Prayer will be a spoken at center court before both the JV and Varsity matches led by the home team.

 At the end of each set, players on the court will traverse around the standards to their right on the court and proceed to the other side.
 Players on the bench will switch sides.
 Coaches should submit lineups for the next set and play will begin.
 There will be three (3) minutes between sets.